marcopennekamp/lore/spec/02-types.md

 ##### Abstractness

 A component type is abstract if its **underlying type is abstract**.
+This is easy to see.
+Since at run-time, an entity assumes the *actual types* of each of its components, an entity that has a component of an abstract type A simply cannot exist.
+Every entity will have one of A's subtypes as a component.